-Offer your time, skills, and presence in service of the work.
+Offer your time, skills, and presence in service of evolution.

-Retreats, gatherings, media, youth mentorship, centre support, writing, logistics, care, and community service.
+Outreach teachers, centres, media, children\'s work, farms, writing, logistics, care, and community service.
 A little time, offered sincerely, matters.

-Your time supports the visible work: retreats, gatherings, youth mentorship, media, centre care, and practical service.
+Your time supports the visible work: teachings, outreach, centres, farms, media, children's work, and practical care.

-Volunteering places you beside other students and supporters who are also learning to turn inner work into daily life.
+Volunteering places you beside students and supporters learning to let inner work become useful in daily life.

-You will be guided into a role that fits your capacity, skills, and season of life.
+You will be guided toward service that fits your love, ability, capacity, and season of life.

 If none of these fit, write anyway.
-There is often a quieter need that has not made the page yet.
+Some service is direct, some indirect, and there is often a quieter need that has not made the page yet.

 Support the JCF communications team with social media content, website updates, photography and videography at events, newsletter production, and graphic design.
 This role is ideal for creative professionals who want to contribute their skills to a cause they believe in.